Juliet Bravo: Filming locations

 Studio scenes for the first two series were recorded at BBC Television Centre, Wood Lane in London.
 From the third series onward, studio scenes were recorded at the BBC's Pebble Mill Studios in Birmingham.
-Exterior scenes were filmed in the Lancashire towns of Colne, Bacup, Accrington, Nelson, Burnley, Todmorden, Blackburn, Simonstone and Read.
-Other locations around east Lancashire, West Yorkshire and the Black Country (Tipton and Dudley) were also used.
+Exterior scenes were filmed in the Lancashire towns of Colne, Bacup, Accrington, Nelson, Burnley, Blackburn, Simonstone and Read.
+Other locations around east Lancashire, West Yorkshire such as Todmorden and the Black Country (Tipton and Dudley) were also used.
 The exterior of Hartley Police Station seen throughout the entire series run was in fact the real-life police station on Bank Street in the town of Bacup.
-When the station closed in 2011, a campaign was mounted by fans of the series to save it from demolition, and turn it into a museum dedicated to the series' legacy.
-In 2012 it was purchased by a local developer and turned into 6 new flats.
+When the station closed in 2011, a campaign was mounted by fans of the series to save it from demolition and turn it into a museum dedicated to the series' legacy.
+In 2012 it was purchased by a local developer and turned into six new flats.